Introduction to Natural Join in MySQL

 Output:

-Now, we need the output as below: Print the names of employees who have a department assigned to them.
+Now, we need the output below: Print the names of employees with a department assigned to them.

-If we do a basic analysis of the two tables EMP and Dept, we can get to know that there is a common column in these two tables, which is E_No.
-But the required output says, employee names, where employee names field is taken from EMP table.
+If we do a basic analysis of the two tables EMP and Dept, we can learn that there is a common column in these two tables, E_No.
+But the required output says employee names, where the employee names field is taken from the EMP table.
 So it is clear that we need to join the two tables to get the output.

-Now from the second table, it is also clear that, only three employees have a department assigned to them, whereas there are 5 employees totally in the company.
+From the second table, it is also clear that only three employees have a department assigned to them, whereas there are five employees in the company.
 So, two employees are not assigned to any department.
-The two employees without department are employees with IDs 2 and 4.
+The two employees without departments are employees with IDs 2 and 4.

 Let’s consider writing a query for the question, with normal SELECT and a where clause as below.